The organic ginger bug starter produces a very fizzy, traditional sweetshop style ginger beer that is low in alcohol and full of flavour.

 You only need 4 ingredients to make Ginger Beer, Ginger, water, fresh lemons and sugar.
 Dried ginger powder works best.

 Boil 300ml of water.
 Allow it to cool and add to your jar.
 Add four teaspoons of sugar (20g) and one teaspoon (5g) of ginger powder and stir well.
 Place your Ginger Bug into the jar, stir gently and cover the jar.
 Leave it for 24 hours at room temperature (21 degrees celsius).
-You should notice the mixture will start to bubble within just a few days.
+You should notice the mixture will start to bubble and show signs of life within a few days.

 Each day, for the next 7 days, you will need to feed the Ginger Bug two teaspoons of sugar (10g) and one teaspoon (5g) of ginger powder.
 Stir the mixture well each time you add the sugar and ginger.